mark-js/bitcoin-pipeline/README.md

 #### Implementation Notes
 - Local PostgreSQL database was used for the real-time visualization in Dashboard
 - Bigquery was too slow to access at 200 millisecond intervals and Flink inserts into Bigquery took 2-3 minutes
+- Live data is still available in Bigquery btcusdt_live table
 - There can be gaps in live data and may not be complete.
 This could be solved using Bybit Rest API
 - Historical data is updated daily starting at 00:00 UTC